 Because we’re a medium-sized firm comprised of partners with big national and local firm backgrounds, we are able to deliver big-firm quality audits efficiently – without charging big firm fees.

 Their website says it all: Deep Knowledge and Expertise, Agile and Efficient, Quality and Full-Service.
-As a small-reporting company, their expertise has proven vaulable to us time and time again.
+Their expertise has proven vaulable to us time and time again.

 Kendall Carpenter, EVP and CFO

 Drone Aviation Holding Corp.

 As a result of our unique approach at MaloneBailey, LLP, we proudly serve a substantial number of small public companies.
 We believe this offers a distinct advantage, providing us much more experience conducting SEC audits and working with the SEC on small public company matters.

 Our practice is unique with five dedicated SEC audit partners and full time SEC audit staff who work solely on public company clients.
 MaloneBailey’s market expertise is often sought out by national newspapers and leading publications such as the Wall Street Journal, Accounting Today, Houston Business Journal and many more.
 Our partners also share their insights and perspectives at conferences, seminars and events.

 The PCAOB, AICPA, FASB and other regulatory and accounting profession bodies are charged with accounting profession rule-making.
 The SEC makes rules when they deem the accounting profession is postponing decisions or refusing to make specific rules.
 The PCAOB and SEC rules apply only to public companies, and usually only where accounting profession rules are not applicable or specific enough.